 Eat Delicious Food

 As an agricultural hub, Prince Edward County offers an incredible local culinary scene.
-Dubbed ‘the Gastronomic Capital of Ontario’, the County does not disappoint.
-Restaurants here focus on seasonal menus, featuring local products from the region and farm to table dining.
+Dubbed ‘the Gastronomic Capital of Ontario,’ the County does not disappoint.
+Restaurants here focus on seasonal menus featuring local products from the region and farm-to-table dining.

 Don’t miss out on Countylicious, a twice-annual event with participating restaurants offering a tasting menu, special take-out offers, and take-home meals, all from seasonal ingredients.

-Try a Cooking Class
+Try A Cooking Class

 There’s no better place to take a cooking class than in Prince Edward County.
 Classes are focused on cooking with local, seasonal ingredients from nearby farms.
 Check out From the Farm Cooking School.

-Experience the Outdoors
+Experience The Outdoors

 In the fall, take a Farm Tour at Campbell’s Orchards.
 This family-friendly activity includes a wagon ride and apple picking.
 You can even explore the corn maze, visit with the farm animals, and boil freshly picked corn over the fire.
 It doesn’t get much better than this for families.